Itai: Hebrew name

-Itai HaGiti
+Itai HaGiti (Ittai the Gittite)

 Itai HaGiti was a general in King David's Army.
-He was a Caananite (an ancient people who lived in the land of Israel) from the city of Gath next to Ashkelon.
+He was a Philistine from the city of Gath next to Ashkelon.
+He is likely one of the Philistine leaders who joined David's band during his exile from Israel during King Saul's time.
+It is also notable that David's first "battlefield kill," Goliath, was also a Gittite, from Gath, one of the five principal cities of Philistines.
+He is one of few military leaders who stayed loyal to David, during the rebellion of Absalom.
+Itai led one third of David's Army during the Battle of the Wood of Ephraim against Absalom, according to 2 Samuel 18:02.
+He is also named the commander of the Cherethites and Pelethites, who were the Royal Guards of King David.

 The Biblical story in Samuel II, Chapter 15:19-22 states: As King David flees from Absolom, David tells Itai it is wiser not to follow him.
 Itai acknowledges the wisdom of King David but chooses to go with him.

 Samuel II, Chapter 15: "(19) Then said the king to Itai the Gittite: 'Wherefore goest thou also with us? return, and abide with the king; for thou art a foreigner, and also an exile from thine own place.
 (20) Whereas thou camest but yesterday, should I this day make thee go up and down with us, seeing I go whither I may? return thou, and take back thy brethren with thee in kindness and truth.'
 (21) And Itai answered the king, and said: 'As the LORD liveth, and as my lord the king liveth, surely in what place my lord the king shall be, whether for death or for life, even there also will thy servant be.'
 (22) And David said to Itai: 'Go and pass over.'
 And Itai the Gittite passed over, and all his men, and all the little ones that were with him".